Robust Subspace Clustering with Compressed Data: Compressive Robust Subspace Clustering via Row Space Pursuit

 Given $\tilde{V}_0$ as above, correct clustering results could be obtained by using directly the K-Means algorithm to segment the rows of $\tilde{V}_0$ into $k$ groups.
 Also, note that the orthogonal matrix $B$ on the right strictly preserves the inner products among the row vectors.
 Thus, the clustering results are the same while using $V_0$ instead of $\tilde{V}_0$ as inputs to K-Means.

 The above analyses illustrate that it is appropriate to get the final clustering results by applying directly K-Means onto the row vectors of $\hat{V}_0$.
 Algorithm~\ref{alg:clustering} presents the whole procedure of the proposed subspace clustering method.
+Roughly speaking, this algorithm still falls into the category of spectral-type methods such as SIM, LRR and SSC, which obtain the final subspace clustering results by performing K-Means on a collection of top eigenvectors obtained from the eigenvalue decomposition of some matrix---for example the variants of the self-representation matrices in LRR and SSC.
+The main difference is that Algorithm~\ref{alg:clustering} discards the construction of $|\hat{V}_0\hat{V}_0^T|$ as well as its eigenvalue decomposition so as to produce directly the clustering results based on $\hat{V}_0$, achieving high computational efficiency.